-HTML attributes can be added to the opening tag of an HTML element to change the element’s default behavior or provide additional information about the element.
+Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it.

-They consist of a name and a value using the following syntax:
+Attributes consist of a name and a value in the format

 So for example, the